drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 #### Peptide 2 Designed to Stabilize Helical Conformations

-In the second phase, residues that do not interact with Mdm2 (e.g. Asp and Gly) were modified in order to stabilize the &alpha;-helix conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/peptide-2-designed-to-stabilize-helical-conformations-33da6cb0'><i class='fa fa-play' aria-hidden='true'></i></button>In the second phase, residues that do not interact with Mdm2 (e.g. Asp and Gly) were modified in order to stabilize the &alpha;-helix conformation.
 C-&alpha; disubstituted amino-acids are known to stabilize &alpha; and 3<sub>10</sub>-helices.
-Peptide 2 was developed along this line and showed an IC<sub>50</sub> of 2.2 &Mu;M.
+Peptide 2 was developed along this line and showed an IC<sub>50</sub> of 2.2 &micro;M.
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/mdm_p2_4_2_0_1.png){: loading=lazy }
 #### Peptide 3 Designed for a Salt Bridge with a Tyrosine

-The proximity of the p-53 peptide residue Tyr-22 and the Mdm2 Lys-94 side chain led to the idea of replacing the tyrosine by a group that would form a salt bridge with the amino group of Lys-94; this led to peptide 3 with an IC<sub>50</sub> of 314 nM.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/peptide-3-designed-for-salt-bridge-tyrosine-b5368a5b'><i class='fa fa-play' aria-hidden='true'></i></button>The proximity of the p-53 peptide residue Tyr-22 and the Mdm2 Lys-94 side chain led to the idea of replacing the tyrosine by a group that would form a salt bridge with the amino group of Lys-94; this led to peptide 3 with an IC<sub>50</sub> of 314 nM.
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/mdm_p2_4_3_0_1.png){: loading=lazy }
 #### Filling Empty Space Identified by Modeling

-Modeling analyses revealed the existence of an empty space located in the direction of the 6-position of the indole ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/filling-empty-space-identified-by-modeling-80c2a46b'><i class='fa fa-play' aria-hidden='true'></i></button>Modeling analyses revealed the existence of an empty space located in the direction of the 6-position of the indole ring.
 This space corresponded to the volume of a methyl group or a chlorine atom.
 Both molecules showed a major increase in binding affinity (e.g. IC<sub>50</sub> of 5 nM for peptide 4).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.